-The Department of Commerce (the Department) is conducting an administrative review of the antidumping duty (AD) order on large residential washers (LRWs) from the Republic of Korea (Korea).
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on large residential washers (LRWs) from the Republic of Korea (Korea).
 The review covers one producer/exporter of the subject merchandise: LG Electronics, Inc. (LGE).
-The period of review (POR) is February 1, 2016, through January 31, 2017.
-We preliminarily determine that LGE made sales below normal value (NV) during the period of review (POR).
+The period of review (POR) is February 1, 2017, through January 31, 2018.
+We preliminarily determine that LGE did not make sales below normal value (NV) during the period of review (POR).